AyushUnleashed/flipkart-grid-5/README.md

 ### Problem statement

-- Shift from traditional search to conversational fashion discovery
+- Shift from traditional search to conversational fashion discovery.
 - Need for personalized and trend-aligned outfit recommendations.
 - Enhancing user experience and confidence in fashion choices.